On the Challenges of Detecting Side-Channel Attacks in SGX: Results for libgcrypt

-We instantiated the relevant routines of \f{libgcrypt} \libgcryptversion in SGX, by using Panoply~\cite{panoply:ndss17} to delegate system calls out of enclave.
+We instantiated the relevant routines of \f{libgcrypt} \libgcryptversion in SGX, by using Panoply~\cite{panoply:ndss17}.
 Our experiments were carried out with Ubuntu 18.04 on an Intel E3-1280 with $4$ physical cores and $32$GB RAM.

-To assess the effectiveness of our adapted attacks despite existing detection tools, we compiled and run the two cryptographic routines using T-SGX with some engineering efforts.
-The abort handler in its code simply recomputes after aborts, and we modified the handler to forward page-fault handling to the system.

-As the other two detection tools available in literature are not open-source---Varys is part of a commercial product and \dejavu{} is no longer maintained---we also evaluate the effectiveness of our strategy on enclaves equipped with an ``ideal'' tool.
-We assume the latter to require no code instrumentation (hence, ``ideal'' in terms of performance overhead), to monitor all of the performance metrics proposed in literature (i.e., number of AEX, cache misses, and execution time), and to raise an alarm if the witnessed performance is anomalous.
+To assess the effectiveness of our attack strategy in evading existing detection tools, we compiled and run the two cryptographic routines using T-SGX with some engineering efforts.
+Since the other two detection tools available in literature are not released as open-source---Varys is part of a commercial product and \dejavu{} is no longer maintained---we also evaluate the effectiveness of our strategy on enclaves equipped with a comprehensive tool, dubbed \ideal, assumed to monitor all of the performance metrics proposed in literature (i.e., number of AEX, cache misses, and execution time). \ideal{} raises an alarm if the witnessed performance is anomalous.
 We note that cache misses are typically monitored via performance counters---a feature that is not currently available for SGX enclaves.
-Nevertheless, previous work has shown that (non-SGX) applications could use cache-misses to detect cache-based attacks~\cite{briongos18codaspy}; hence, we include the number of cache misses among the performance metrics that are monitored by the ideal tool to emulate the possibility that it becomes available to future SGX applications.
+Nevertheless, previous work has shown that non-SGX applications could use cache-misses to detect cache-based attacks~\cite{briongos18codaspy}; hence, we also include the number of cache misses among the performance metrics that are monitored by \ideal, to capture the possibility that it becomes available to future SGX applications.

-\subsection{Profiling Accuracy}
+\subsection{Profiling accuracy}

 We start by measuring the execution time of one loop of the victim routines---recall that a loop of \f{mpi\_powm} and \f{mpi\_ec\_mul\_point} is a code segment as defined in Section~\ref{sec:attack}.
 We do so by running each loop $100$ times with secret bit \f{0} and another $100$ times with secret bit \f{1}.